Pavel-Hrdina/Zettlkasten/Journal/2024-Feb-15 - Daily Stoic Reflection.md

 1. **What did I do well today?**

-	Today, I listened to my self, and yet, I still done, what I set out to do, not less, not more, I have
+	Today, I listened to my self, and yet, I have still done, what I set out to do, not less, not more, I have been feeling very tired lately, I have been feeling hopeless, I have been felling purpose less, and so I have chosen to think, to think all day long, and so I did.

 2. **What did I do wrong?**

+	Today, I have given in to take revenge on those who have wronged me, I have chosen to do the wrong thing, instead of being better than then, instead of trusting my self, instead of listening to my self, I gave in.
+I should have punished them by being calm, and letting them be.

 4. **What duty remains undone?**

+	Today, I haven't learned for the testing, I didn't do it, because I am feeling completely drained out of energy.

 5. **How will I improve tomorrow?**

+	Tomorrow I choose to take it slow, I choose to live in the present, and I choose to be better than I was today.

 ## Other Methods